turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 There’s a solution to this: return a successful response, and then schedule some computation to happen later, outside the original request/response cycle.

-We do this with background workers.
-A background worker allows you to run process on a separate dedicated thread.
+We do this with background job.
+A background job allows you to run process on a separate dedicated thread.
 We can move tasks that don't have to happen in real time to their own process so that the app can move on, rather than causing a backlog of requests which slows everything down.

+You may also hear 'background jobs' referred to as 'background workers.'
+These terms are interchangeable, but 'worker' is more common with older versions of Sidekiq.

 #### Do you need a job queue?